John-Thomas-872/Election_Analysis/README.md

 # Election_Analysis

 ## Overview of Elecction Audit
-The Election Commission in Denver, Colorado has asked for assistance creating a script to help determine the winning candidate of the election and the total number of votes in each county.
+The Election Commission in Denver, Colorado has asked for assistance creating a script to help automate the process of determining the winning candidate of the election and the total number of votes in each county.
+This is accomplsihed through a python script that takes in a .csv file and returns the values in the terminal as well as exporting the information to a .txt file.
+The election results and voting totals are listed below.
 ## Election-Audit Results

 - How many votes were cast in this congressional election?